larispoli/immunoassay-lot-correction/README.md

 A reference sample that is measured across multiple lots provides a direct lot-to-lot comparison and enables Tier 2 correction.
 This is the most valuable type of reference data for longitudinal datasets.

-### Lot-Specific References

-When different reference pools are used in different lots, they have different true concentrations and cannot be directly compared.
-Within-lot consistency can still be assessed, but Tier 2 correction between those lots requires dual-reference plates (plates where both reference pools were measured simultaneously) to establish a cross-reference ratio.

 ### Cross-Reference Bridging

-When transitioning between reference pools, running both the old and new reference on at least one plate establishes the ratio between them.
+When transitioning between reference samples, running both the old and new reference on at least one plate establishes the ratio between them.
 The pipeline detects these dual-reference plates automatically and uses the ratio to extend Tier 2 coverage across lots that used different reference pools.

 ## Requirements